Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ```
 ![Query Tag](assets/image62.png)

-Now lets run the project again:
+Now let's run the project again:

 ```cmd
 dbt run
 ```
-Once finished, lets go into Snowflake UI and look at the Query History page.
+Once finished, lets' go into Snowflake UI and look at the Query History page.
 As you can see, dbt automatically switched into a separate warehouse **dbt_dev_heavy_wh** (of a larger size) once it started working on the models in **l20_transform** folder.
-And once it reached **l30_mart/fct_trading_pnl** model, the pipeline increased the size of the **dbt_dev_wh** to 2XL..processed the model faster..and then decreased the size of compute back to XS to keep it economical.
+Once it reached the **l30_mart/fct_trading_pnl** model, the pipeline increased the size of the **dbt_dev_wh** to 2XL, processed the model faster, and then decreased the size of compute back to XS to keep it economical.

 ![Query Tag](assets/image61.png)

 These are just a couple of examples how you could leverage elasticity and workload isolation of Snowflake compute by switching between or resizing virtual warehouses as a simple DDL command, embedded in your pipelines.

-With that, lets move to our final section for this lab!
+With that, let's move to our final section for this lab!

 <!-- ------------------------ -->
 ## Conclusion & Next Steps